East Quad on the Coe Campus

 Infographic - Water

-• Coe has a rain garden, located near Hickok Hall, which infiltrates runoff from the roof back to groundwater rather than sending it to the storm sewer.
-Additional rain gardens were installed in the Alumni House garden during the summer of 2015, and near the flagpole in 2018.
+• Coe has rain gardens located throughout campus, which filter runoff from the roof back to groundwater rather than sending it to the storm sewer.

-• The Senior Class gift of the Coe Class of 2015 was for the installation of a patio utilizing permeable pavers.
-The patio, which is located near Hickok Hall, demonstrates the use of this technology which allows water to infiltrate rather than running off.
+• The Senior Class gift of the Coe Class of 2015 was the installation of a patio utilizing permeable pavers.
+The patio, located near Hickok Hall, demonstrates the use of this technology allowing water to infiltrate rather than running off.

 • Eighteen water sensors have been purchased to track rainfall and adjust sprinkler use accordingly.
 The sensors will automatically turn off the sprinklers during rain and are expected to reduce the amount of irrigation water usage by 30 percent.